iSAlexHere/EdToolsPerks-Beta/readme.md

 ![Minecraft](https://img.shields.io/badge/minecraft-1.20+-green)
 ![Java](https://img.shields.io/badge/java-17+-orange)

-**EdToolsPerks** is a powerful Minecraft plugin that adds a gacha-style perk system to EdTools omniptools.
+**EdToolsPerks** is a powerful Minecraft plugin that adds a gacha-style perk system to EdTools omnitools.
 Players can roll for random perks that provide permanent boosts to their tools, creating an engaging progression system.

 ## 🎯 Features